sergcpp/Ray/README.md

 ![Screenshot](img4.jpg)

 ### Multithreading:
-With CPU backends it is save to call RenderScene from different threads for non-overlaping image regions:
+With CPU backends it is safe to call RenderScene from different threads for non-overlaping image regions:
 ```c++
 ...
     // Split image into 4 regions